List of Totally Spies! characters: G.L.A.D.I.S.

-Gadget Lending And Distribution Interactive System (G.L.A.D.I.S.) is Jerry's new personal assistant that is introduced as a main character in season 3 and 4.
+Short for Gadget Lending and Distribution Interactive System, G.L.A.D.I.S. (seasons 3–4; voiced by Laura Préjean in the French dub and Stevie Vallance in the English dub) is Jerry's new personal assistant that is introduced as a main character in season 3 and 4.
 Michel describes her as a "robot with a SERIOUS attitude".
 She takes the form of an assembly line with multiple robotic arms that can outfit the girls with the gadgets.
 Although Jerry created her, she often expresses her own attitude, picking out gadgets on her own and disobeying Jerry's orders.
 Following her disapproval by the show's fans, G.L.A.D.I.S. was written off the show, where it is mentioned in a season 5 episode that she is sent to a recycling facility.
-G.L.A.D.I.S. is voiced by Stevie Vallance.